 I felt I wasn’t good enough unless I was pushing myself hard and my mind was always busy and now that I was suffering from chronic pain and I could no longer dance and live up to my own high expectations, I felt a sense of uselessness and emptiness, I felt lost and I felt dead inside!

-Through therapy and a lot of reading I learned to feel some compassion towards myself instead of beating myself up for things I had no control over i.e. injuries and illness, the inability to keep on top of an impossible workload, and the responsibility of everyone else in my family!
+Through therapy and a lot of reading, I learned to feel some compassion towards myself instead of beating myself up for things I had no control over i.e. injuries and illness, the inability to keep on top of an impossible workload, and the responsibility of everyone else in my family!

-My feelings of being overwhelmed were partly caused due to the pain was in and the lack of sleep I was having, but also due to my own mind ruminating about problems and thoughts about myself being week and vulnerable.
+My feelings of being overwhelmed were partly caused due to the pain was in and the lack of sleep I was having, but also due to my own mind ruminating about problems and thoughts about myself being weak and vulnerable.

-During therapy I not only learned how to control the feelings of panic when they came over me, I learned that I needed to let go of the feeling that I needed to control everything in order to protect myself and others from danger, because I was again imposing impossible tasks upon myself and literally driving myself crazy!
+During therapy I not only learned how to control the feelings of panic when they came over me, I learned that I needed to let go of the feeling that I needed to control everything in order to protect myself and others from danger because I was again imposing impossible tasks upon myself and literally driving myself crazy!

-Luckily my therapist also spotted that I was also suffering from OCD type anxiety and I then opened up to her about the checking and rituals I was performing on a daily basis in order to try to counteract my anxieties.
+Luckily my therapist also spotted that I was also suffering from OCD-type anxiety and I then opened up to her about the checking and rituals I was performing on a daily basis in order to try to counteract my anxieties.
 Of course, I needed a different type of therapy for OCD which I engaged in at a later date.